microsoft/pxt-adafruit/docs/projects/rube-goldberg/make.md

 **Goal:** We need a chute to drop a weight down to turn on the fan.<br/>
 **Materials:** scrap cardboard, hot glue, scissors

-1. With your scrap cardboard, measure and cut 3 rectangles: 10 inches long by 1.5 inches wide.
+1. With your scrap cardboard, measure and cut 3 rectangles that are all 10 inches long by 1.5 inches wide.
-2. Hot glue the long edges together to form an open _chute_.
+2. Hot glue the long edges together to form an open _chute_, so that your chute mimics a box without its fourth side.
 3. Cut one smaller square, about 1.5 inches by 1.5 inches, and glue it to the bottom of the chute.

 ![Parts for making the chute](/static/cp/projects/rube-goldberg/chute-parts.jpg)